Miullen

-Miullen Nathã Felício Carvalho (born 19 May 1998), known simply as Miullen, is a Brazilian professional footballer who plays as a forward for Primeira Liga club Gil Vicente.
+Miullen Nathã Felício Carvalho (born 19 May 1998), known simply as Miullen, is a Brazilian professional footballer who plays as a forward for Premier League Malta club Hibernians.

 Professional career

 Miullen moved to the youth academy of Corinthians in 2012, and transferred to Londrina in 2017.
 Miullen made his professional debut with Londrina in a 1-1 Campeonato Paranaense tie with Cianorte on 4 February 2018.
 On 22 August 2020, Miullen signed with Gil Vicente in the Primeira Liga.